Clinical and Commercial Manufacturing for Oral Solid Dose in Greenville, North Carolina

 Formulation problems are arising with greater frequency, delaying development, and burdening developers with unanticipated and heavy costs.
 Find out how to best anticipate formulation challenges of complex molecules and APIs.

 Take months off the development timelines of your large and small molecule discoveries.
-With Patheon OneSource™ you can combine your drug substance and drug product development and manufacturing into a single customized solution to simplify your supply chain and accelerate your discovery to proof of concept.
+With Quick to Care™ you can combine your drug substance and drug product development, demand planning and clinical trial supply execution into a single customized solution to simplify your supply chain and accelerate your discovery through clinical development.
 You’ll be able to develop small molecules 8–12 weeks faster than the industry-standard 15 months, and large molecules 14–20 weeks faster.
 And the advantages don’t end there…

 Pharmaceutical companies walk a tightrope in early drug development.
 They have to balance speed, quality, scientific risk, and API cost.
 Compromising on any one of these four crucial elements can prove fatal to a product candidate.
 Appropriate use of sound science applied at critical junctures will improve efficiency in the high-wire act of drug development.